Palm oil

-The use of palm oil has attracted the concern of environmental groups due to deforestation in the tropics where palms are grown, and has been cited as a factor in social problems due to allegations of human rights violations among growers.
-An industry group formed in 2004 to create more sustainable and ethical palm oil, through the Roundtable on Sustainable Palm Oil.
-However, very little palm oil is certified through the organization, and some groups have criticized it as greenwashing.
-In 2018, a report by the International Union for Conservation of Nature acknowledged that palm oil is much more efficient than other oils in terms of land and water usage, however deforestation causes more biodiversity loss than switching to other oils.
+The mass production of palm oil in the tropics has attracted the concern of environmental and human rights groups.
+The palm oil industry is a significant contributor to deforestation in the tropics where palms are grown and has been cited as a factor in social problems due to allegations of human rights violations among growers.

-The biggest producers of palm oil are Indonesia, Malaysia, Thailand, and Nigeria.
+In 2018, a report by the International Union for Conservation of Nature acknowledged that palm oil is much more efficient than other oils in terms of land and water usage; however, deforestation causes more biodiversity loss than switching to other oils.
+The biggest global producers of palm oil are Indonesia, which produced 60% of it in 2022, followed by Malaysia, Thailand, and Nigeria.
 Indonesia produces biodiesel primarily from palm oil.
-Since agricultural land is limited, in order to plant monocultures of oil palms, land used for other cultivations or the tropical forest need to be cleared.
-A major environmental threat is then the destruction of rainforests in Indonesia.

 History

 Humans used oil palms as far back as 5,000 years.
 In the late 1800s, archaeologists discovered a substance that they concluded was originally palm oil in a tomb at Abydos dating back to 3,000 BCE.

-Palm oil from Elaeis guineensis has long been recognized in West and Central African countries, used widely as a cooking oil.
+Palm oil from Elaeis guineensis has long been recognized in West and Central African countries used widely as a cooking oil.
 European merchants trading with West Africa occasionally purchased palm oil for use as a cooking oil in Europe.

 Palm oil became a highly sought-after commodity by British traders for use as an industrial lubricant for machinery during Britain's Industrial Revolution.
 Palm oil formed the basis of soap products, such as Lever Brothers' (now Unilever) "Sunlight" soap, and the American Palmolive brand.